stormasm/dbnotes/datafusion/Readme.md

 the impl ExecutionPlan for WhateverExec the **execute** method creates a SendableRecordBatchStream

 in other words :)
-the Execs create the RecordBatches ie. [ValuesExec](https://docs.rs/datafusion/latest/datafusion/index.html#physical-plan)
+the Execs create the RecordBatches see  [List of Execs](https://docs.rs/datafusion/latest/datafusion/index.html#physical-plan)